zilov/curation_scripts/rename_and_orient_fasta_to_reference/README.md

 # Rename and Orient Chromosomes

 Rename and orient chromosomes in a FASTA file based on alignment to a reference genome.
+Reference header format like `>chrN` or `>chr_N` is expected in PAF file.

 ## Requirements